kubek93/LCD-show-kali/README.md

 # Set up Kali linux on RPi 3 B+

+> Instructions below are related with the [original project](https://github.com/lcdwiki/LCD-show-kali).

+After fork and adjust files we can run two commands:

+1. `./RUN_LCD`
+2. `./RUN_HDMI`

+And we know everything will be working on RPi 3 B+ and kali-linux-2021.3

 ## How to set up LCD 3.5" MPI3508

 Used system `kali-linux-2021.3-rpi4-nexmon-arm64.img.xz`